deanpeters/NewsFeed.SectionPopulate.js/README.md

 * use session storage for json captures so only 1 trip required per session
 * how about feeds from sources other than Yahoo!
 News
 * error handling, more of it for both AJAX calls and instatiating settings
-* would it killya to add a few more comments in the demo & plugin?
+* would it killya to add implementation-related comments in the demo & plugin?
+* consdier implementing defer/promise for AJAX calls
 * roll into phonegap project

 ## Technologies Employed ##